public-a3-services/cy-ready/README.md

 ### Procedure:

 1. Create a new bookmark:
-    - Right-click on the bookmarks bar and select "Add page."
+    - Right-click on the bookmarks bar and select `Add page`.
 2. Set the name and URL:
     - `Name`: For example, "Check data-cy"
     - `URL`: Paste the following code: